-With so many parts of our lives online, it is no surprise that the health field has climbed on board as well.
+With so much of our lives are already online, so it is no surprise that the healthcare field is also following this trend.
 This online format of health care is known as telehealth.
-Telehealth allows for access and delivery of health information through electronic sources.
+Telehealth allows for the access and delivery of health information through electronic sources.

 Types of Telehealth

 There are four main types of telehealth.
 Getting to know each one can help you prepare and feel more comfortable at your next appointment!